• TalkBass has been independent since 1998. Add your voice.

 Never heard of Martin Keith either.
 That's why I love coming to you guys.
 I know I'm guaranteed to learn a thing or two every time.
 Thanks.

-mark beem likes this.
+Reactions: mark beem

 I'm surprised you did not like the RBV, not that it matters.;) As for current production basses, I think Fender American Standard Jazzes are pretty hard to beat as are Lakland Skyline Jazzes.
 I would love to try a Reverend Mercalli 5!